Space startup Wyvern wants to make data about Earth’s health much more accessible – TechCrunch

 Robson says that it’s only even become possible and affordable to do this because of advances in optics (“Our optical system allows us to basically put what should be a big satellite into the form factor of a small one without breaking the laws of physics,” Robson told me), small satellites, data storage and monitoring stations, and privatized launches making space accessible through hitching a ride on a launch alongside other clients.

-Wyvern will also occupy its own, underserved niche providing this highly specialized info, first to agricultural clients, and then expanding to five other verticals including forestry, water quality monitoring, environmental monitoring and defense.
+Wyvern will also occupy its own, underserved niche providing this highly specialized info, first to agricultural clients, and then expanding to five other verticals, including forestry, water quality monitoring, environmental monitoring and defense.
 This isn’t something other more generalist satellite imaging providers like Planet Labs will likely be interested in pursuing, Robson said, because it’s an entirely different kind of business with entirely different equipment, clientele and needs.
-Eventually, Wyvern hopes to be able to open up access to the data it’s gathering even more broadly.
+Eventually, Wyvern hopes to be able to open more broadly access to the data it’s gathering.

 “You have the right to access [information regarding] the health of the Earth regardless of who you are, what government you’re under, what country you’re a part of or where you are in the world,” he said.
 “You have the right to see how other humans are treating the Earth, and to see how you’re treating the Earth and how your country is behaving.
 But you also have the right to take care of the Earth, because we’re super predators.
 We’re the most intelligent species.
-We are we have we have the responsibility of being stewards of the Earth.
-And part of that, though, is being able to add almost omniscient of what’s going on in the Earth in the same way that we understand what’s going on in our bodies.
-That’s that’s what we want for people.”
+We are; we have the responsibility of being stewards of the Earth.
+And part of that, though, is being able to add almost omniscience of what’s going on in the Earth in the same way that we understand what’s going on in our bodies.
+That’s what we want for people.”

 Right now, Wyvern is very early on the trajectory of making this happen — they’re working on their first round of funding, and have been speaking to potential customers and getting their initial product validation work finalized.
 But with actual experience building and launching satellites, and a demonstrated appetite for what they want to build, it seems like they’re off to a promising start.